guedes/ldap_fdw/doc/ldap_fdw.md

      t
     (1 row)

-Well to verbose, but you could use a function, no? :)
+Well too verbose, but you could use a function, no? :)

 Support
 -------